anonymousCoder29/VehicleSec24/README.md

 https://github.com/anonymousCoder29/VehicleSec24/assets/155138234/11b9f8fd-eecc-4899-8699-68191bbcf24f

-We will need three terminals to run the scenarios.
+We will need two terminals to run the scenarios.
 In the first terminal run the following:
 ```
 ./CarlaUE4.sh
 ```